Integrate Cloud Database (MySQL) using Logstash

 • Protocol: TCP

-• Access source: IP of the server on which Logstash will run
+• Access source: IP of the server where Logstash is to run

-The following describes how to set ACG so that access to port 9200 of the Search Engine Service manager node is allowed.
+To configure ACG to allow access to port 9200 of the Search Engine Service manager node:

-1. From the NAVER Cloud Platform console, click the Services > Compute > Server > ACG menus, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server > ACG.

-2. Select 'searchengine-m-xxxxx' from the ACG list, and then click the [Set ACG].
+2. Select "searchengine-m-xxxxx" from the ACG list and click [Set ACG].

-3. Enter the ACG rule, and then click the [Add] button.
+3. Enter ACG rules, and then click [Add].

 cdss-5-6_ko